paniash/website/contact.md

 ## Subscription
 If you wish to subscribe to my blog, do so through RSS feeds.
 I have taken a minimalist approach to making this website and as such don't use any form of comments framework.
 No ads, no tracking.
 Read [here](/philosophy) to know why.

+@@text-center-small
+This website uses JavaScript to display equations and code-snippet highlighting.
+@@